Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 A Pioneering National Initiative

-The 1940 launch of the JJY standard time signal station at Kemigawa marked Japan’s entry into global precision timekeeping [1-3].
-As the world’s second dedicated standard frequency broadcast facility (after WWV/USA, 1939) [6], JJY played a critical role in addressing the growing need for accurate frequency and time references—laying a foundation for modern communication, broadcasting, navigation, and scientific measurement.
+The launch of JJY in 1940 at Kemigawa marked Japan’s formal entry into global precision timekeeping [1–3].
+As the world’s second dedicated standard frequency broadcast station—following WWV in the United States (1939) [6]—JJY addressed the growing national need for accurate time and frequency references.
+It laid the foundation for modern communication, broadcasting, navigation, and scientific measurement in Japan.

 Solving Frequency Instability in Wireless Communications

-Before JJY, Japan faced increasing radio interference due to inconsistent transmitter frequencies, a problem exacerbated by the explosive growth of wireless communication.
-JJY solved this by providing a centralized and reliable reference signal, broadcasting from Kemigawa with a frequency standard maintained initially at Iwatsuki and later relocated to Makuhari for enhanced accuracy and stability.
+Prior to JJY, Japan faced increasing radio interference due to inconsistent transmitter frequencies, exacerbated by the rapid expansion of wireless communication.
+JJY resolved this by providing a centralized, stable reference signal.
+Initially maintained at Iwatsuki and later relocated to Makuhari for enhanced accuracy and stability, the frequency standard was transmitted to Kemigawa, enabling nationwide calibration and synchronization.

 Technical Success Under Adverse Conditions